Personal branding is essential for a freelancer. If you want to succeed, these freelancer personal branding tips can help.

 4. Consistent Profiles

-Another of the freelancer personal branding tips we focused on at the panel was the importance of consistency in your online profiles.
+Consistency in your online profiles is one of the best branding tips.
 I try to use the same avatar (or similar pictures) for my professional profiles.
 While I sometimes change it up for my personal social media, I do try to project a consistent image.
 I send the same headshot to all of the places I write so it's easy to identify me online.

 Don't forget to let your personality show in a consistent manner as well.
 You want to be the same basic person on LinkedIn as you are on Twitter and on your blog.
 While there are times that you need to show different sides of yourself, it's important to be generally consistent overall so that your personal brand is recognizable — and you appear trustworthy.